MarlonBeloMarques/freelancerprojects-reactnative/README.md

-# Freelance Projects
+# Freelancer Projects

 <p align="center">
-Freelance projects is an application aimed at accessing the details of autonomous projects and sending proposals.</p>
+Freelancer projects is an application aimed at accessing the details of autonomous projects and sending proposals.</p>

 <p align="center">
   <a href="https://github.com/MarlonBeloMarques">